Menopause Weight Gain? Inflammation May Be The Culprit

 16. https://pubmed.ncbi.nlm.nih.gov/28945458/

-If you are interested in learning more about the science behind the Galveston Diet, Click Here.
+If you are interested in learning more about the science behind the Galveston Diet and the Enhanced Program, Click Here.

 Sources: